K-Means Clustering Algorithm: Applications, Types, Demos and Use Cases

 Demo: K-Means Clustering

-Problem Statement - Walmart wants to open a chain of stores across the state of Florida, and it wants to find the optimal store locations to maximize revenue.
+Problem Statement—Walmart wants to open a chain of stores across the state of Florida and find the optimal store locations to maximize revenue.

-The issue here is if they open too many stores close to each other, they will not make a profit.
-But, if the stores are too far apart, they do not have enough sales coverage.
+The issue here is that if they open too many stores close to each other, they will not make a profit.
+But if the stores are too far apart, they will not have enough sales coverage.

-Solution - An organization like Walmart is an e-commerce giant.
-They already have the addresses of their customers in their database.
-So they can use this information and perform K-Means Clustering to find the optimal location.
+Solution—Walmart is an e-commerce giant.
+Its database already contains customers' addresses, which it can use to perform K-Means Clustering to find the optimal location.

 Conclusion